ARMmbed/mbed-os-5-docs/docs/tools/testing/icetea.md

 **Running an example test case with hardware**

 This example requires a compatible board connected to the computer and an application binary for the board.
-The referred test case is available in [the Icetea GitHub repository](https://github.com/ARMmbed/icetea/blob/master/examples/test_cmdline.py).
+The test case below is available in [the Icetea GitHub repository](https://github.com/ARMmbed/icetea/blob/master/examples/test_cmdline.py).

 `> icetea --tc test_cmdline --tcdir examples --type hardware --bin <path to a binary>`